ZamirLucky/Testing-Application-And-Website/README.md

 # Testing-Application-And-Website
-This project aims to practice software test automation by generating TOTP and testing it. and also launched the Amazon.de website and tested it.
+This project focused on practicing software test automation by generating and testing TOTP.
+Additionally, it included launching and testing the Amazon.de website.
-So I gained the skills of unit tests, integration tests, and acceptance tests.
+Through this project, I gained valuable skills in unit testing, integration testing, and acceptance testing.

 # Code Design
 TOTPGenerator Class: